 Cut beets in half and place in a pot of boiling water.
 Boil until fork tender.
 About 15-20 minutes.
 Drain and when cool enough to handle grate the beets on the large holes of a grater or use the grater attachment on your food processor.

 Combine the grated beets with the yogurt, garlic, dill, lemon juice and salt.
 Stir and let chill in the fridge until ready to serve.

 Enjoy with homemade crackers and a glass of your favorite wine.

 *Use this recipe as a guide

-*Taste test as you go
+*Always taste test as you go